 My Bicycles

 I used a Peugeot PX10 from 1975 until 2008.
-Over the years components failed and were replaced (Simplex to Campy Record detailers, Mafac to Dura-Ace brakes, a couple of wheel changes, several freewheels, countless chains, etc).
+Over the years components failed and were replaced (Simplex to Campy Record detailers, Mafac to Dura-Ace brakes, a couple of wheel changes, several freewheels, a number of chains, etc).
 I eventually decided that finding parts for a 1970s French bike was too much of a pain.
 I was also looking forward to lower gearing than 23×45.

 In 2008 I picked up a used Trek Pilot 5.2 and gave the PX10 to a friend who loves keeping classic bikes running.